AlexFeed/react-social-network-rebirth/README.md

 # Social Network created with React.js and Redux

-This is my biggest React\Redux project.
+This is my first React\Redux project.
 I tried to make social network high-quality and beautiful, but there is still a lot to be done.

 ## Start project